2ndSightLab/aws-scripts/scripts/deploy-ec2-ami/README.md

 ### 2. AMI Selection
 - Ask user: private AMI or AWS AMI
-- List available operating systems for user selection
+- List available operating systems for user selection but only the most up to date operating system version
 - Ask user which operating system
 - List available architectures for user selection
 - Ask user which architecture